bluz71/vim-mistfly-statusline/README.md

 the Coc diagnostics in the current buffer.
 If enabled, the status will be displayed in the left-side section of the _statusline_.

-By default, Coc errors will **not** be indicated.
+By default, Coc diagnostics will **not** be displayed.

-If Coc error indication is desired then please add the following to your initialization file:
+If Coc diagnostics is desired then please add the following to your initialization file:

 ```viml